accelist/nextjs-starter/README.md

 });
 ```

-> :warning: `useFetchWithAccessToken` is a hook and it can ONLY be called from the top-level code block of a React functional component. https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level
+> :warning: `useFetchWithAccessToken` is a hook and it can ONLY be called from the top-level code block of React function components. https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level

 The wrapper serializes HTTP request body (second parameter of POST / PUT / PATCH methods) as JSON and expects strictly JSON response from the Web API.